Break the Bank (1945 game show): Records

 The record bank win was $9,020 until Break the $250,000 Bank was created in response to The $64,000 Question and other big-money shows.
 However, that version ran for only three months (October 9, 1956, to January 15, 1957), and no contestants won any more than $60,000 (won by dentist Harry Duncan).

 The most notable contestants during this period were actress Ethel Waters, who in January 1957 won $10,000 she said would go toward back taxes, and two escapees from the 1956 Hungarian Revolution who competed in a special category – "Fight for Freedom".
 Waters appeared on the last episode before the show was cancelled.
 She was announced for a new quiz show program Hold That Note, also hosted by Parks, which replaced Bank the following week and ran through April 2.

 Episode status

 Some episodes survive, including three at the UCLA Film and Television Archive (two from 1950, one from 1955).
 An episode from October 19, 1949, survives at the Paley Center for Media.

+Board game

+A board game based on the show was made by Bettye-B Games in 1955.